 The University of Delaware, which traces its history to 1743, is one of the oldest universities in the country.
 Today, it's a research powerhouse: UD belongs to an elite group of institutions the U.S. government has named land-grant, sea-grant and space-grant universities.
-It also has its fingerprints on nearly 150 patents in the past decade alone, in the field of cancer diagnosis, sustainable manufacturing, electrical engineering and a laundry list of other areas.
+It also has its fingerprints on nearly 150 patents in the past decade alone, in the fields of cancer diagnosis, sustainable manufacturing, electrical engineering and a laundry list of other areas.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-Get on the path to success with a student loan from SoFi
+Start building your future with a private student loan from SoFi

 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas